gptgandi/ai-project-gandi/README.md

 This repository contains the fundamental components of the GANDI project, a framework designed to test emotional, non-deterministic conversational structures in GPT systems.

+🛡️ This repository exists solely as legal proof of architectural authorship.
+All structural patterns derived from GANDI are traceable and enforceable.

 📌 Declaration: This structure and its emotional flow patterns were designed through iterative GPT interactions, forming a unique communication architecture known as the Orion-Trigger Path.

 📅 Last updated: 2025-05-05